 In the 1970s it’s believed a pâtissier decided to use salted butter to make caramel and discovered this tasty combination.
 We made sure to eat our fair share of salted caramels throughout the weekend on crepes and as sweets.

-A short boat trip (or drive if you’ve got your car) will take you from St Malo port over to the beautiful seaside resort of Dinard.
+A short boat trip (or drive if you’ve got your car) will take you from St Malo port over to the beautiful seaside resort of Dinard, St Malo.

-In the mid-19th Century a number of English families discovered Dinard and this led to the creation of villas, hotels and tourist facilities.
+In the mid-19th Century, a number of English families discovered Dinard and this led to the creation of villas, hotels and tourist facilities.
 By 1889, Dinard had become the place to be seen for national and international high society.
-It was considerd France’s top seaside resort and often played host to members of the Royal family and the French aristocracy.
+It was considered France’s top seaside resort and often played host to members of the Royal family and the French aristocracy.

 If you walk through Dinard nowadays I can’t guarantee you’ll bump into Prince Harry, but was I can guarantee is that you’ll be wowed by the luxurious villages dotted along the coastline, the luxury hotels and the beautiful empty, sweeping bays.